-In June 2020, the Company completed an equity offering of its common stock pursuant to the shelf registration statement noted above.
+In June 2020, the Company completed an equity offering of its common stock pursuant to the Shelf.
 The Company sold an aggregate of 8,510,000 shares of common stock at a price of \$2.72 per share, including 1,110,000 shares pursuant to the underwriters' option to purchase additional shares which was fully exercised in July 2020.
 Net proceeds from the equity offering were approximately \$21.6 million after deducting underwriting discounts and commissions as well as other public offering expenses.